LaunchCode-Education-Archived/csharp-web-development/src/appendices/postman-install.rst

 .. figure:: figures/download-installer.png
    :alt: Close up of webpage to install Postman, user selecting Windows x64 option

-   Close up of webpage to install Postman, user selecting Windows x64 option
+   Windows user should select the *Windows 64-bit* download option

 After installation, if Postman does not open automatically, locate the download and open it manually.
-Making an account can be useful, but if you do not want to create one, select the link in grey at the bottom of the splash screen to skip this step:
+Making an account can be useful, but if you do not want to create one, select the link in grey at the bottom of the splash screen that reads: "Skip signing in and take me straight to the to the app":

 .. figure:: figures/account.png
-   :alt: Postman splash screen for na ew account
+   :alt: Postman splash screen for a new account

-   Postman splash screen for a new account
+   You may skip the step to create an account

 .. admonition:: Tip